Delivery for Appliances

-When you get a cheap delivery quote that fits in with your timeframe, then all you need to do is accept to get your appliance moving.
+When you get a cheap delivery quote that fits in with your timeframe, all you need to do is accept it to get your appliance moving.

 When your appliance arrives, check that there’s been no damage caused to it during transportation, any problems that you notice have should be taken up with the delivery driver as soon as possible.

 When you’ve signed off the completed transportation with the driver, you’ll need to get your goods inside.
 The driver may help you with this if arranged; otherwise you’ll want an extra pair of hands around to assist.